NVIDIA-Merlin/Merlin/docker/README.md

 | `merlin-pytorch`     | `dockerfile.torch` | <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/merlin/containers/merlin-pytorch>    | NVTabular and PyTorch                                          |

-# Building these containers locally
+# Building the Merlin containers locally

 Building our containers is a two-step process.
 We first build the Merlin `BASE_IMAGE` using the `dockerfile.merlin` file.
 This container depends on two upstream containers: `nvcr.io/nvidia/tritonserver` and `nvcr.io/nvidia/tensorflow`, from which it pulls the necessary dependencies for Triton Inference Server and RAPIDS tools.
 It also builds and installs other Merlin requirements, such as scikit-learn, XGBoost, etc.